Sermak-GIT/rEFInd/README.md

 This is a fork of the [classroom rEFInd theme](https://www.reddit.com/r/unixporn/comments/838uh5/refind_classroom/) I stumbled upon here. [rEFInd](http://www.rodsbooks.com/refind/) is a boot manager.

  ![screengrab](https://github.com/Sermak-GIT/rEFInd/blob/master/screenshots/screenshot_001.bmp?raw=true)
- note the very suble matrix in the background
+ (note the very suble matrix in the background)

 Why?

-1. Before the classroom post I used an unispired theme with plain white icons on a dark background.
+1. Before the classroom post I used an uninspired theme with plain white icons on a dark background.
 But I wanted change.

 2. I am using Arch and Windows as a dual boot on both my notebook and my desktop, so this duality aspect worked quite well.